getify/foi-lang/test-new-tokenizer/Lexical-Grammar.md

 5. Leading-sign rule (sign half):

+    Number and the Number variants paired with hyphen-accepting Escape openers (HexNumber, OctalNumber, BinaryNumber, MonadNumber,
-    Number accepts a leading "-" only when followed by a Digit.
-The combinator uses positive lookahead on the digit; the "-" is consumed and becomes part of the Number's value.
-This handles "-5" at start-of-input and immediately after non-expression-ending
+    BareNumber) all accept an optional leading "-".
+For the standalone Number the combinator uses positive lookahead on the digit; the "-" is consumed and becomes part of the Number's value.
+This handles "-5" at start-of-input and immediately after non-expression- ending operators.
-    operators.
 The other half of the disambiguation — preventing "5-3" from re-lexing as Number(5) Number(-3) — is handled by ExprEndingTail (Note 9).

-6. `\u` rejects leading sign:
+6. UnicodeNumber rejects leading sign:

-    Unicode-char escapes produce a character/string from a hex codepoint and carry no sign. \u accepts hex digits only.
+    Unicode-char escapes (`\u`) produce a character/string from a hex codepoint and carry no sign.
+UnicodeNumber accepts hex digits only, without the optional leading "-" that other Number variants allow.

-7. Multi-char ESCAPE token values:
+7. Escape token values:

-    Three string forms open with an ESCAPE token whose value is
-    multi-character:
+    Eight EBNF productions emit Escape tokens, distinguished by value:

     ```
-    InterpStr         opens with ESCAPE value "`"   (one char)
+    EscapeBacktick          value "`"      (one char)
-    SpacingEscapedStr opens with ESCAPE value "\"   (one char)
+    EscapePlain             value "\"      (one char)
-    SpacingInterpStr  opens with ESCAPE value "\`"  (two chars)
+    EscapeSpacingBacktick   value "\`"     (two chars)
+    EscapeHex               value "\h"     (two chars)
+    EscapeUnicode           value "\u"     (two chars)
+    EscapeOctal             value "\o"     (two chars)
+    EscapeBinary            value "\b"     (two chars)
+    EscapeMonadic           value "\@"     (two chars)
     ```

-    In the lexer's emitted token stream these are single ESCAPE tokens carrying the indicated value.
+    All eight emit single Escape tokens in the output stream.
 They exist for parity with the legacy hand-written tokenizer (which assembles them via deferred emission).
-Downstream consumers should treat the value as an opaque discriminator distinguishing the three forms.
+The split into eight named productions lets the syntactic grammar reference each by name rather than by value-literal discrimination.

 8. Recursive forward reference:

-    InterpExpr's body recursively contains Tokens — including nested InterpStr, SpacingInterpStr, or further InterpExpr.
+    LexInterpExpr's body recursively contains Tokens — including nested LexInterpStr, LexSpacingInterpStr, or further LexInterpExpr.
     The combinator handles this via a forward-declared lazy reference resolved at parse time.
-In EBNF the recursion is direct: InterpExpr → Token (via InterpExprBody) → InterpStr → InterpExpr.
+In EBNF the recursion is direct:
+    LexInterpExpr → Token (via InterpExprBody) → LexInterpStr →
+    LexInterpExpr.

 9. Hyphen-as-sign disambiguation (binary-operator half):